harshal1711/cnn-dog-cat-classifier/README.md

 ### 🔁 Cross-Validation for Robustness

-To ensure the model's performance generalized well across different data splits, we implemented **5-fold cross-validation** during training.
+To ensure the model's performance generalized well across different data splits, I implemented **5-fold cross-validation** during training.
 This helped evaluate variance in performance, reduce overfitting, and confirm the model’s stability across diverse subsets of the training data.

 ---